-Dear Friends, Family, and Friendly Acquaintances,
+Dear Family, Friends, and Friendly Acquaintances,

 My fundraising efforts are dedicated to my late partner, Sergio Anguiano, who died from AIDS in 1993 just before his 22nd birthday.
-He is the most courageous person I've ever known.
+To this day, he is the most courageous person I've ever known.

 Through its iconic AIDS memorial's and programs, the National AIDS Memorial is committed to ensuring that the story of AIDS is known by future generations — so that we remember, in perpetuity, the lives lost, we offer healing and hope to survivors, and we inspire new generations of activists in the fight against stigma, denial, and hate, for a just future.